-The long-term expected rate of return on plan assets is reviewed as part of the regular experience studies prepared every five years.
-The most recent analysis, performed for the period covering fiscal years 2008 through 2013, is outlined in a report dated April 30, 2014.
-The long-term expected rate of return was determined using a building-block method in which best-estimate ranges of expected future real rate of returns are developed for each asset class.
+The long-term expected rate of return was determined by using a building block method in which best estimate ranges of expected future real rates of returns are developed for each asset class.
 The ranges are combined by weighting the expected future real rate of return by the target asset allocation percentage.
-The target allocation and best estimates of arithmetic real rate of return for each major asset class are summarized below.
+The target allocation and best estimates of arithmetic real rate of return for each major asset class is summarized in the table below.
+The current long term inflation assumption is 2.30% per annum for both the non-hazardous and hazardous system.

-Notes to the Financial Statements (continued) For the Year Ended June 30, 2018
+Notes to the Financial Statements (continued) For the Year Ended June 30, 2022